Doors.NET - Quick Start Guide

 5. From the Download Area on the right of the screen you will see two options for the Doors.NET series 5 software.

-6. You can download the Installer Only or Full Installer - select the Full Installer if there is limited or slow internet access on the host PC, (or if you are unsure).
+6. You can download the Full Installer or the Installer Only - select the Full Installer if there is limited or slow internet access on the host PC, (or if you are unsure).

 7. Click the link and the file will download - (typically to the Downloads folder on the PC).